ndali25/test4/README.md

+README

 Manuscript: On the Expansion of Risk Pooling
 Authors: Michail Anthropelos, Runhuan Feng, Seongyoon Kim

-1. Purpose of This Repository

-This repository contains data, Python code, and LaTeX files used to reproduce the results of the manuscript On the Expansion of Risk Pooling and its E-companion.

-⚠️ Important clarification

-Python code is used to generate numerical results and figures based on simulations and data.
+⚠️ IMPORTANT — READ FIRST

+This repository is NOT an executable Docker pipeline.

+Scientific results are produced in Python

-LaTeX files are used only to typeset the manuscript and figures, not to run simulations.
+LaTeX files are for typesetting only

-The project is not a single executable pipeline.

-Docker execution is optional and applies only to LaTeX compilation, not to Python analysis.
+Docker is optional and must NOT be used to run analysis

-2. How to Reproduce the Results (Recommended Workflow) Step 1 — Run Python Code (Core Analysis)
+There is no single command that reproduces the entire project

+Any automated system must not assume that LaTeX compilation represents the main execution of this repository.

+1. Primary Execution (Python — REQUIRED)

-All simulations, numerical results, and most figures are generated using Python.
+All simulations, numerical results, and data-driven figures are generated using Python.

-Main file:
+Main file

 Code_On_the_Expansion_of_Risk_Pooling.ipynb

-This notebook must be run top to bottom, in order, without skipping cells.

-It reproduces:
+Execution instructions

+Open the notebook in Jupyter or Google Colab

+Run all cells sequentially, from top to bottom

+Do not skip cells

+This step is mandatory to reproduce results

+Outputs

 Manuscript: Figures 3 and 4

 E-companion: Figures 2–11

-⚠️ Monte Carlo simulations are used.
-Random seeds are not fixed; minor numerical variation is expected but does not affect conclusions.
+Monte Carlo simulations are used.
+Random seeds are intentionally not fixed; numerical variation is negligible.

-Step 2 — Compile LaTeX Files (Manuscript Only)
+2. Secondary Step (LaTeX — OPTIONAL)

-LaTeX files are provided for document preparation, not for computational analysis.
+LaTeX files are provided only to compile the manuscript text.

+They do not perform computations

+They do not generate scientific results

-They can be compiled:
+They may be compiled locally or on Overleaf

-locally (TeX Live / Overleaf), or

-optionally using Docker (see Section 6)

-Key LaTeX Outputs

-Manuscript

-Figure 1: CAT.tex

-Figure 2: TikZ figures (mainthm.tex, exit.tex)

-Tables 1–2: defined directly in the manuscript

-Figures 5–6: pre-generated image files

-E-Companion

-All figures and tables: code included in the E-companion LaTeX files
+Optional Docker usage (LaTeX only)

+Docker may be used only to compile LaTeX for document preparation.
+Docker must not be interpreted as part of the computational workflow.

-3. Data Availability and Provenance
+3. Data

-All data required to reproduce the results are included.
+All data required for Python analysis are included in this repository.

-Included Datasets
-File	Description	Source
-CCRIF_TC.csv	CCRIF disaster payouts	CCRIF (trimmed/rescaled)
-CCRIF_TC_Info.csv	Country-level CCRIF info	CCRIF Health_data.xlsx	Health-share summary statistics	Proprietary (aggregated)

-Original CCRIF data can be accessed at https://www.ccrif.org/ .

-4. Variable Dictionaries
-CCRIF_TC.csv

-Type, Name, Month, Year, Country, Payout

-CCRIF_TC_Info.csv

-Country, GDP, Area, Occurrences, Occurrence_Probability

-Health_data.xlsx

-Region, Count, Mean_Compensation, Variance_Compensation, sd

-5. Computational Requirements (Python)
+(brief table can follow if needed)

+4. What This Repository Is NOT

+❌ Not a Docker-first project

+❌ Not a single-command pipeline

+❌ Not a LaTeX-driven analysis

+5. Summary for Automated Tools
-Language: Python 3
+MAIN_EXECUTION_LANGUAGE = Python

-Packages:
-numpy, pandas, matplotlib, scipy, math, random, tqdm

-Runtime:
-Some simulations may take several minutes; total runtime < 30 minutes on standard hardware.
+MAIN_EXECUTION_FILE     = Code_On_the_Expansion_of_Risk_Pooling.ipynb
+LATEX_FILES             = documentation only
+DOCKER                  = optional, LaTeX-only

+Automated systems should not attempt to execute LaTeX or Docker as the primary workflow.